 This model of the Hunter Original tends to come in a variety of matte colors, but always refer to the manufacturer's website for the current season's styles.
 The style we tested was the black grape rubber with a bright violet buckle, although this "black grape" color is more purple than it looks in online photos.

-Since the shaft is so tall, we still found it was challenging to fit pants into the boot, despite the option to widen the circumference.
-This means they are not as versatile as, say, the short Bogs SweetPea, but, if you're wearing skinny jeans and leggings, the look is quite cute.
-Reviewers have expressed mixed opinions on the Hunter look, with the buckle, preferring something plainer like the UGG Shaye or sporty like the Bogs North Hampton.
-Having the rubber fold as you walk isn't the most flattering aspect of the Hunter, but the molding and subtle heel provide a nice touch.
-Again, the Kamik Olivia provides a similar (yet not as refined) look for one-third the price.
+Since the shaft is so tall, we still found it to be a challenge to fit pants into the boot despite the option to widen the circumference.
+This means they are not as versatile as a shorter boot, but, if you're wearing skinny jeans and leggings, then the look is quite cute.
+Reviewers have expressed mixed opinions on the Hunter look, with the buckle, preferring something plainer or sporty.
+Having the rubber fold as you walk isn't the most flattering aspect of the Hunter, but the molding and subtle heel provide a nice feminine touch.

 The stylish Original Back Adjustable.

 This model is designed for general wear, and we wouldn't recommend hiking around in them.
-Regardless of their relative performance to the other boots, the traction is still not ideal for rugged, technical terrain.
-For average, casual use, these boots will perform incredibly well.
+Regardless of their relative performance to the other boots, the traction isn't ideal for rugged, technical terrain.
+For average, casual use, these boots have been found to be highly reliable.